asgnecco/BiSS-C-Splitter/README.md

 ### Overview:

 These two modules accomplish the same output goal with two different types of inputs.
-The
+The e

 ### Motor Variables: